sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 ### Step 5 - Recreating the environment - Challenge

-Now it is your time to guide the work.
+Now for your challenge exercise.
 We are using a basic Azure Search service, so we can create skillsets with up to 5 skills.
 Since we currently are using 4, from the previous lab, we can add one more for image processing.

-#### Step 5.1

-Use the same skillset definition from Lab 1, but add in the [OCR image analysis skill](https://docs.microsoft.com/en-us/azure/search/cognitive-search-skill-ocr) you read about in Step 3.
-We suggest you add them at the end of the JSON of the body syntax definition.

-#### Step 5.2

-Skipping the services and the data source creation, repeat the other steps of the Lab 1, in the same order.
-Use the previous lab as a reference.
+In this challenge exercise, you will be performing the following steps:

 1. ~~Create the services at the portal~~ **Not required, we did not delete it**.
 1. ~~Create the Data Source~~ **Not required, we did not delete it**.